1. Introduction

 MONARC is a Qualitative method,

-This approach is based on ISO/IEC 27005 as it is easier to understand, especially for non-tangible criteria in terms of impact and consequences, such as reputation, operational, legal, etc.
+This approach is based on ISO/IEC 27005, as it provides an easier framework for understanding non-tangible criteria related to impact and consequences, such as reputation, operational, and legal factors.

 2.3.
 Method broadly based on ISO/IEC 27005